FurryCoders/FAAPI/README.md

 * `species` species \*
 * `gender` gender \*
 * `rating` rating \*
-* `desc` the description as an HTML formatted string
+* `description` the description as an HTML formatted string
 * `file_url` the url to the submission file

 \* these are extracted exactly as they appear on the submission page